 Seven years of war affects not only physical health, but mental health as well.
 Many Syrian refugees have lost everything and experienced horrendous violence.
 Impacts on mental health, sometimes called an “invisible illness”, are painfully real.
 Stress-induced illnesses like diabetes and high blood pressure can turn deadly if left untreated.
 Depression and anxiety greatly reduce quality of life.

 In Turkey, your support helps provide extra training to mental health staff.
 They provide loving care to traumatized Syrians.
 The mental health staff has about 600 consultations every month.

 The enormity of the Syrian war and the repercussions on the people of Syria can feel daunting.
 However, we are committed to continuing to care for people in crisis.
 Because every person matters.
 To God and to us.

-You can bring healing to Syrian refugees and those trapped within Syria.
+You can bring healing to Syrian refugees.
 Please donate.